 - $10,000 per accident in property damage liability insurance

-However, in Maine, drivers need to have a minimum of:
+However, in Maine, state law requires drivers to have a minimum of:

 - $50,000 per person in bodily injury liability insurance